Oluwasayomi/library-app/README.md

-A library app filled with books you can search for and read.
-This app is made with React.js, Vite, and CSS, with Firebase database as the backend storage.
+A library app filled with books from a particular author, with book details as well as links to the books displayed.
+This app is built with React.js, Vite, and CSS, utilizing Firebase as the backend database.

 <img width="1772" height="908" alt="image" src="https://github.com/user-attachments/assets/973d4ba9-d2ab-47a9-b98c-d8210ac53c2b" />